sagar143s/QuickFynd--ecommerce/EMAIL_TRACKING_SETUP.md

 If you want to enable email in the future, add your preferred provider (Nodemailer/SES/SendGrid/etc.) inside those routes.

 1. **Add tracking details to an order:**
-   - Go to Store Dashboard → OrdeRs
+   - Go to Store Dashboard → Orders
    - Click on any order
    - Fill in the tracking form (Tracking ID, Courier, optional URL)
    - Click "Update Tracking & Notify Customer"

 2. **Change order status:**
-   - In the ordeRs table, change the status dropdown
+   - In the orders table, change the status dropdown
    - Customer will receive an email notification automatically

 ---